Regent Law Financial Aid Policies & Procedures

 |Joint Degree Students||Reinstated Students|

 Only admitted students are considered for Regent scholarships and grants.
-First-year award decisions are based upon the same qualifications in which determined the admission decision.
+First-year award decisions are based upon the same qualifications that determined the admission decision.
 LSAT scores received after an admission decision will not result in an increased award.

 All materials included in the admission packet may be used in scholarship decisions, in addition to award recommendations from the Admission Committee.
-New students are notified of a Regent Law award by email typically within two weeks after the admission decision.
+New students are notified of a Regent Law award by email about two weeks after the admission decision.

 Renewal Criteria and Continuing Students

-Awards renew annually at the existing level assuming the award renewal criteria are met.
-Effective for the 2013-2014 academic year, academic merit awards renew each year with a 2.8 cumulative spring GPA.
+Awards renew annually at the existing level, assuming the award renewal criteria are met.
+Effective for the 2013-2014 academic year, academic merit awards renew each year with a 2.8 cumulative Spring Semester GPA.
 Continuation of all law school awards is contingent on the student's adherence to the University's Honor Code and Standards of Personal Conduct.
-For specific award renewal criteria, please click here.
+For specific award renewal criteria, click here.

 Students who did not receive a scholarship or grant the first year of law school may be considered for a merit award if they achieve a top 10% ranking in the class.
 Notifications of any changes to a student's scholarship or grant are typically made in June.

-- Fourth year - 11 Fall and Spring.
-Students may take less than 8 credit hours if graduating during the academic year.*
+- Fourth year: 11 Fall and Spring.
+Students may take less than 8 credit hours if they are graduating during the academic year.*

-*Federal Student Loan eligibility requires full-time students to maintain six credit hours per fall and spring semesters, and three credits for summer.
+*Federal Student Loan eligibility requires full-time students to maintain 6 credit hours per fall and spring semesters, and 3 credits for summer.

 The university student budget will package all full-time students for 30 credit hours annually and 22 credit hours for part-time students.
 Though this is not always accurate, it is required by the university to manage the student loan program effectively and efficiently.

 Most undergraduate lenders allow deferment of loan payments while students pursue graduate studies.
-It is the responsibility of the student to contact his/her lending institution for an 'in-school deferment form'.
-Upon completing the form, students should provide it to the Regent University Registrar's Office for processing.
+It is the responsibility of the student to contact his/her lending institution for an 'in-school deferment form.'
+Upon completing the form, students should give it to the Regent University Registrar's Office for processing.

-Typically, the law school does not award scholarships and grants for the summer semester.
+Typically, the law school does not award scholarships and grants for the Summer Semester.
 Most students utilize a Grad PLUS loan to cover the cost of attendance, including study abroad programs.
-The FAFSA submitted for the fall and spring semesters also applies to summer; therefore, students only need to contact their CFA Counselor during the spring semester to extend loan funds for the summer.
+The FAFSA submitted for the Fall and Spring Semesters also applies to the Summer Semester.
+Therefore, students only need to contact their CFA Counselor during the Spring Semester to extend loan funds for the Summer Semester.

-School of Law awards are only applicable to tuition included in the law school program.
-Students typically begin a joint degree program in the non-law discipline [Business, Divinity, Government, etc.], and therefore should contact the respective school for financial aid information.
+Regent Law awards are only applicable to tuition included in the law school program.
+Students typically begin a joint degree program in the non-law discipline (Business, Divinity, Government, etc.).
+Therefore, students should contact the respective school for financial aid information.